 In addition to proactively preventing database corruption through the use of a type-safe API and debug libraries, the eXtremeDB run-time can also be configured to calculate a page-level CRC checksum and to validate the checksum whenever a page is fetched.
 This can be used to detect unauthorized tampering of the database content, e.g. an attempt to override digital rights management or other database access security.

 Interested in a side-by-side code comparisons of eXtremeDB’s type-safe API and a traditional “static” database interface?
 We recommend the article Self-Diagnostic APIs: Software Quality’s Next Frontier in Linux Journal.

 Additional information on the concept of a type-safe API, and eXtremeDB’s implementation, can be found in the EE Times article, Toward Self-Diagnostic APIs for Embedded Systems.

-Get more information about the eXtremeDB embedded database.
+Learn more about the eXtremeDB family.